SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 ## 1. Full query

-Results of the full search in its current state can be viewed on Web of Science by clicking here:
+Results of the full search in its current state can be viewed on Web of Science by clicking here (no filters; publication year = last 5 years): https://www.webofscience.com/wos/woscc/summary/1caf20b6-2ae8-4b31-91dc-b86985b32d1a-a862bdcc/relevance/1
-(no filters; all years)

 ## 2. General notes